ethereum/go-ethereum/docs/_dapp/native-bindings.md

 *automated unit testing*.
 Therefore, Geth also implements a *simulated blockchain* that can be set as a backend to native contracts the same way as a live RPC backend, using the command `backends.NewSimulatedBackend(genesisAccounts)`.
-The code snippet below shows how this can be used as a backend in a Go applicatioon.
+The code snippet below shows how this can be used as a backend in a Go application.

 ```go
 package main